-This cheeky elf has switched around Santa’s signs, can you find a way to quickly reverse the arrows before Santa goes by?
+This cheeky elf has switched around Santa’s signs.
+Can you find a way to quickly reverse the arrows before Santa flies by?

-This is a really fun way to learn about refraction.
+This science activity is a fun way to learn about refraction.
 Did you know that light bends as it moves from one material to another with a different density?